PEDICAB BUSINESS (PREMISES) (130)

 For more information, call 311 (or 212-NEW-YORK outside of New York City).

+Pedicabs CANNOT operate in New York City without a DCA-issued pedicab registration plate.
 By law, the City can only issue new pedicab registration plates when the number of registered pedicabs falls below 840.
-You can submit this application if:
+You should submit this application if:

 - A licensed pedicab business has agreed to transfer a pedicab registration plate to you and you are a new business or a licensed pedicab business with fewer than 30 registered pedicabs.

-- You must also obtain a Pedicab Driver license if you drive or propel a pedicab for hire to passengers within the City of New York.
+- If you drive or propel a pedicab for hire to passengers within the City of New York, you must also obtain a Pedicab Driver license.

 Note: New York City businesses must comply with all relevant federal, state, and City laws and rules.
 All laws and rules of the City of New York, including the Consumer Protection Law and Rules, are accessible using the Public Access Portal.
 For convenience, sections of the New York City Licensing Law (and Rules, if enacted) are available as a downloadable handout.
+The handout includes 2013 law and rule changes.
+See below.
 The handout also includes §1-05 Regulated Uses from the Department of Parks and Recreation.
 Please see i.
 Bicycling and operating Pedicabs.

 Please note that businesses are responsible for knowing and complying with the most current laws, including any City Council amendments.
 The Department of Consumer Affairs (DCA) is not responsible for errors or omissions in the handout.
 The information is not legal advice.
 You can only obtain legal advice from a lawyer.